The website language is now set in:

 Nature is not just something we visit; we are part of it.
 But today, people and nature are often separated.

-I saw this problem growing up in the Netherlands.
-My home country is very densely populated.
-Almost every piece of land is used for buildings or farming, so there is very little wild nature left.
-Reports from the Dutch government show that nature there is suffering because there is no space for it [2].
-And it’s not just a national problem (see the UN’s sustainability development goals)…
+I saw this growing up in the Netherlands.
+Almost every piece of land is used for buildings or farming, leaving very little space for wild nature.
+Reports from the Dutch government confirm that nature there is suffering because of it [2].
+And it’s not just a national problem: the UN’s Sustainable Development Goals make clear it’s a global one [3].

-I want to fix this.
+I want to change this.
 When nature is healthy, people are happier and healthier too.
-I want to design ways for us to be partners with nature.
-This means creating greener cities so that humans and nature can thrive together.
+I want to design ways for people to be partners with nature.
+This means for example creating greener cities so that humans and nature can thrive together.
+During my Final Bachelor Project, I developed a nature-monitoring platform designed to increase social acceptance of micro-rewilding in urban areas.
+This is the kind of tool that matches my vision as a designer.

 [2] Balans van de Leefomgeving 2025: 2025. https://www.pbl.nl/publicaties/balans-van-de-leefomgeving-2025.